obiba/opal-doc/python-user-guide/datasources/sql.rst

 Execute a SQL query on one or more tables of a project.
 Permission to access values of these tables is required.

+See more SQL query examples in the Project Tables :ref:`sql` section.

 .. code-block:: bash

   opal sql <CREDENTIALS> [OPTIONS] [XTRAS]